n8upham/mammalGenomesNCBI/README.md

 | SIRENIA          | 3         | 5        |
 | TUBULIDENTATA    | 1         | 1        |

 ** Paucituberculata is the only extant mammal order yet without a genome!
-The extant marsupial family Caenolestidae (shrew-opossums) is represented 7 species in the Andes mountains of South America.
+The extant marsupial family Caenolestidae (shrew-opossums) is represented by 7 species in the Andes mountains of South America.

 ### Summary of genomes by attributes
 - body size (adult average body mass of sequenced species; modified from Faurby and Svenning 2016 http://www.journals.uchicago.edu/doi/10.1086/686268)